 Our organizer created a unique solution for these items by hanging them on the back of the shed door for easy access.

 Purposing a space and then identifying often-used items opens the door for customized organizing solutions!

 2. Consider how one uses the space and set up systems around natural habits

-Peter needed to be able to walk into his shed and easily find his tools (and easily put them away, too!)
-We created an easy grab “tool bar” on the top shelf in his shed and set up the workbench to be used for projects.
+Ultimately, Peter wanted to walk into his shed and easily find his tools (and easily put them away, too!)
+We created an easy-grab “tool bar” on the top shelf in his shed and set up the project workbench.

 3. Set up “neighborhoods” to make items easy to find and put away

 In Peter’s shed, we designated one side of the shed for “everything yard” to make finding and putting away items easy.
-We utilized vertical storage in this space to save floor space.
+Vertical storage solutions saved floor space in the shed.

 I hope you’ve been inspired by another exciting Restoring Order makeover.
 The best part of our work is helping people make room for what matters most: the business of LIVING!

 Too many people live with awkward, cluttered spaces that they’d rather not deal with….but when order is restored, you’ll trade “good enough” for a usable, delightful space you truly love.

 - Don’t miss a thing!
 Get our blog straight to your inbox by subscribing today